 You should definitely promote stuff that interests your audience.
 If you’re running a blog on crafting, you’ll want to promote everything people need to recreate the things you make.

 You’d do this by creating a list of all the things you’ve used, finding the appropriate product on Amazon or a similar site, create the affiliate link and convert the item in the list to a link to Amazon (or wherever).
 Easy.

-Now, if there are ten items in the list, there are ten ways to get people over to Amazon.
+Now, if there are ten items on the list, there are ten ways to get people over to Amazon.

 But hold on a minute.

-Google may or not penalise you for having too many affiliate links on one page.
+Google may or not penalize you for having too many affiliate links on one page.
 There are no hard facts on this, just people blogging about their experience.

 To be on the safe side, when you’re starting out or your blog is quite new, I recommend limiting the number of affiliate links per page to three or four at most.
 You can increase them over time as your blog gains trust and authority.

 The most I have on one page is 20.
 These pages are usually “10 best whatever” and link to Amazon twice from each listing – one image and one text – contained in a table.

 You don’t need to stick to using affiliate links on your blog, either.

 Rosanna Pansino (net worth estimated to be $9 million) runs a successful food blog and YouTube channel.